CommandPost/CommandPost-Website/index.md

 # Special Thanks

 - Our family for putting up with us, especially Karen, Erica & Nigel the dog.
-- Daniel Daperis, Nicholas Colla and our entire team at [LateNite Films](https://latenitefilms.com).
+- Kevin Luk, Daniel Daperis, Nicholas Colla and our entire team at [LateNite Films](https://latenitefilms.com).
 - The CommandPost logo was designed by the very generous and talented [Sam Woodhall](https://twitter.com/SWDoctor).
 - The Stream Deck icons were created by Daniele Di Tuccio.
 - The [CommandPost-App](https://github.com/CommandPost/CommandPost-App) is a fork of [Hammerspoon](http://www.hammerspoon.org).
 Thank you to [EVERYONE](https://github.com/Hammerspoon/hammerspoon/blob/master/CREDITS.md) in the [Hammerspoon Community](https://github.com/Hammerspoon/hammerspoon/issues) for all their help!